Natural Alternative Therapies

 You can get the same benefits of Transdermal Magnesium by applying Magnesium oil topically on your sore muscles.

-(Read more about the amazing benefits of Magnesium oil and how to use it).
+(👉 See more amazing benefits of Magnesium oil and how to use it).

 2. Essential Oils – a number of essential oils and essential oils blends can very helpful as a sore muscle remedy.

-👉 Birch essential oil is recommended by many natural-living experts.
-Its benefits: Reduces swelling (edema), gives muscle pain relief, reduces inflammation and reduces pain from rheumatism.
+Birch essential oil is recommended by many holistic medicine experts.
+It can reduce swelling (edema), relieve muscle pain, reduce inflammation, and reduces pain from rheumatism.

 Just add about 5-8 drops of your favorite essential oil or blend to your bath.

 You can also apply these oils topically.
-To use essential oil for muscle pain, add one to two drops of the essential oil into one tablespoon of carrier oil such as fractionated coconut oil or olive oil, and apply to the affected area.
+To use essential oil for muscle pain, add one to two drops of the essential oil into one tablespoon of carrier oil such as coconut oil or olive oil, and apply to the pain area.

 2. Infrared (Deep Penetrating) Heating Pad